apache/pulsar/site2/docs/admin-api-transactions.md

 The transaction pending ack internal stats that can be retrieved include:
 * **transactionLogStats:** The stats of the transaction pending ack log.
 * **managedLedgerName:** The name of the managed ledger where the transaction pending ack log is stored.
-* **managedLedgerInternalStats:** The internal stats of the transaction log managerLedger.
+* **managedLedgerInternalStats:** The internal stats of the managed ledger where the transaction coordinator log is stored.
+See `[managedLedgerInternalStats](admin-api-topics.md#get-internal-stats)` for more details.

 Use one of the following ways to get transaction pending ack internal stats: